Test Score Algorithms for Budgeted Stochastic Utility Maximization: Problem formulation

-where $p_i$ is the random profit of item $i$ for $i\in[m]$.
-The constrained assortment optimization problem under the multi nomial logit (MNL) choice model with unit prices studied by~\cite{MNL} can also be formulated as the optimization problem of the form~\eqref{eq:knapsack-problem}.
-To be specific, the objective is ${p\sum_{i\in[m]}v_iz_i}/({v_0+\sum_{i\in[m]}v_iz_i})$ where $p$ is the fixed price of items, $v_i$ is the probability of item $i$ being purchased when displayed in an assorment, and $v_0$ is the probability of no purchase.
-Here, $f(x)={px}/({v_0+x})$ is a concave function.
+where $p_i$ is the random profit of item $i$ for $i\in \Omega$.
+The constrained assortment optimization problem under the multi nomial logit (MNL) choice model with unit prices studied by~\cite{MNL,MNL-submodular} can also be formulated as the optimization problem of the form~\eqref{eq:knapsack-problem}.
+To be specific, the objective is ${p\sum_{i\in \Omega}v_iz_i}/({v_0+\sum_{i\in \Omega}v_iz_i})$ where $p$ is the fixed price of items, $v_i$ is the probability of item $i$ being purchased when displayed in an assorment, and $v_0$ is the probability of no purchase.
+Here, $g(z)={pz}/({v_0+z})$ is a concave function.
+Moreover, \emph{client selection} within \emph{federated learning} framework can be formulated as~\eqref{eq:knapsack-problem}~\citep{client-selection}.
+Another application is the \emph{(competitive) facility location problem}~\citep{ahmed-atamturk,c-facility}: